FutureTechZW/aws-cloudformation/README.md

 6. Rout53 Hosted zone

 It also consist of and index.html file that is linked to the template.yml file.
-The index.html file is a resume which runs on a domain michaelchiramba.cf in Route53.
+The index.html file is a resume which runs on a domain michaelchiramba.cf in Route53 hosted zone.

 Back-end
 ![image](https://user-images.githubusercontent.com/51120436/127409974-a8c491df-5fd9-434a-b69b-00e580c35852.png)

-It create a vpc with 2 subnets one for ec2 instance and other for rds (mysql).
+It consits of a vpc with 2 subnets one for ec2 instance and other for rds (mysql).
 1. Internet Getway
 2. RouteTable
 3. Security Group